SystemsApproach/book/security/systems.rst

 yours, then an adversary could penetrate your security by penetrating their security.

-On of the most serious problems for firewalls is their vulnerability to the exploitation of bugs in machines inside the firewall.
+One of the most serious problems for firewalls is their vulnerability to the exploitation of bugs in machines inside the firewall.
 Such bugs are discovered regularly, so a system administrator has to constantly monitor announcements of them.
 Administrators frequently fail to do so,